Nokia E51

-Nokia E51 is a Symbian OS smartphone by Nokia announced on 18 September 2007 as the replacement of the Nokia E50 in the business-focused Eseries line.
+Nokia E51 is a Symbian OS mobile phone by Nokia announced on 18 September 2007 as the replacement of the Nokia E50 in the business-focused Eseries line.
 It was the second Nokia UMTS / HSDPA dual band device.
 The phone was available with a black, silver or bronze-coloured border and backplate.
 It has a slim body made of stainless steel (12 mm thick, 100 g weight), and was the smallest Nokia smartphone of the time, yet is still technologically capable like other S60 devices of the time.
 A version without the integrated camera also existed.
 The E51 was highly acclaimed and was succeeded by the Nokia E52.